ilijalichkovski/application-guide-uwcmk/index.md

 ## Step 2: Eligibility Form

-After your email verification is complete, you will be redirected to the page shown below. <u> Do not worry about the "No applications" message &mdash; the system simply needs some aditional information in order to present the appropriate application to you.<\u> Thus, click on the green **"View Programs"** box.
+After your email verification is complete, you will be redirected to the page shown below. <u> Do not worry about the "No applications" message</u> &mdash; the system simply needs some aditional information in order to present the appropriate application to you.
+Thus, click on the green **"View Programs"** box.

 ![](Screenshot_5.png)